builtbybrayne/salarydates/README.md

 The brief stated a 'small' command line utility.
 There are a few different interpretations of the word 'small'.
 Based on the requirements for OOD and unit testing I figured that a straight hack script was not going to be an ideal solution.
 So I decided to go for a standardised project structure that could easily scale.

-Likewise I decided to make use of inheritance and helper classes split into seperate files to illustrate that opinionated philosophy.
+Likewise I decided to make use of inheritance and helper classes split into seperate files to illustrate that opinionated philosophy regarding scalability.
 If I needed to rush a project out the door for a client and didn't need scalability, I could just have easily reduced the `/src` contents down to a single file or two, mixing in functional programming paradigms.

 #### Composer